yanakc/syllabus-site-lucretia/README.md

 ## Venus Pudica

-"Venus pudica" is a term used to describe a classic figural pose in Western art.
+“Venus pudica” is a term used to describe a classic figural pose in Western art.
 In this, an unclothed female (either standing or reclining) keeps one hand covering her private parts.

 Esaak, Shelley.
 (2020, August 26).
 Venus Pudica.
 Retrieved from https://www.thoughtco.com/venus-pudica-182475